Darvin619/Darvin619/README.md

 - **Selenium:** I'm skilled in automated testing using Selenium WebDriver, helping to accelerate the testing process and ensure test repeatability.

-- **Programming:** I have a good command of Core Java, which I use for test automation and scripting.
+- **Programming:** I have a good command of Core Java,with OOP's concept which I use for test automation and scripting.

 - **SQL:** My SQL knowledge enables me to perform database testing effectively and create complex database queries for data validation.